 A writ of habeas corpus is a judicial mandate to a prison official which orders that an inmate be brought to court so the court can determine if the person is imprisoned lawfully.
 If the court determines he is not, that person will be released from custody.
 A Writ of Habeas Corpus is a last resort, when other methods won’t work, but it can be the only way to get help.

 The writ of habeas corpus can be filed in a state or federal court, under certain conditions.
 The court will want clear and convincing evidence to support the writ, and it is unusual for them to be granted.

 Post-Conviction Relief Help

-At The Law Offices of Lemarr E. Carver, I want to help people like you who have been treated unfairly.
+At Carver Law, I want to help people like you who have been treated unfairly.
 I treat every client like they are my most important client, and your problems like my problems.

 I will meet with you early and often, taking in every detail of your case and never losing sight of the goal.
 I will meticulously prepare your defense and present you with options.
 I pride myself on my clients being the best informed and most prepared clients, whose cases are stronger because of their own input.

-If you are need help with a claim for Post-Conviction Relief, call The Law Offices of Lemarr E. Carver.
+If you are need help with a claim for Post-Conviction Relief, call Carver Law.
 You will know that you are getting Effective, High Quality Legal Representation in your difficult time.